BorealMist/FullStack-Open-Exercises/README.md

-List of exercises in the FullStack Open program, divided by branches into the different parts of the course.
+List of exercises in the FullStack Open program, catalogued by name (will divide them into branches hopefully soon).

 Just for correction and log.